 But here's the uncomfortable truth: publication doesn't equal implementation.
 A model that works brilliantly in a research dataset often crumbles when it meets the messy reality of clinical practice.

 The gap between validation and deployment is vast.
 Research studies optimize for accuracy.
-Clinical deployment must optimize for usability, integration, trust, and workflow fit—none of which appear in a confusion matrix.
+Clinical deployment must optimize for usability, integration, trust, and efficiency—none of which appear in a confusion matrix.

 Where Deployment Breaks Down